kube-burner/kube-burner/docs/measurements/index.md

 ## Node latency

-Collects latencies from the different node startup phases, these **latency metrics are in ms**.
+Collects latencies from the different node conditions on the cluster, these **latency metrics are in ms**.
 It can be enabled with:

 ```yaml
   measurements: